Jump to navigation

 Supports Division II and III research and internships.
 The proposed student research, project, or internship must relate to at least one of Denice's passions: medicine, anthropology, woman and child health and health care, or child studies.
 Award range: Up to $1500.
 Faculty contact: Pamela Stone, chair; Elizabeth Conlisk; and Cynthia Gill

 Supports Division II and Division III student research in all areas of the natural sciences.
+Also supports students traveling to scientific conferences at which student is presenting.
 Award range: approximately $250-$500.
 Faculty contact: Steve Roof

 Supports the research of women Division III students, though Division II students will be considered.
 Preference will be given to those working in evolutionary biology or related fields, but applications from women working in other areas are also welcome.
 Award range: approximately $300-$600.
 Faculty contact: Charles Ross

 Supports Division II and Division III student research in the greater southwest (including the U.S. southwest and Mexico).
 Commitment to working on SW issues as evidenced by previous or current coursework desirable.
 Award range: Up to $400.
-Faculty contact: Jason M. Tor
+Faculty contact: Steve Roof

 This fund, established in honor of Professors Emeriti Merle Bruno, Nancy Lowry, and Ann McNeal, will support underrepresented students in science.
 Award range: $200-$400.
 Faculty contact: Steve Roof